qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

 ORDER BY TotalQuantity DESC
 This query calculates the total quantity of items purchased by each customer in the sales_silver table, and then returns the top 10 customers in terms of quantity.

-Data exploration at the silver layer is useful for basic analysis, but you’ll need to transform the data further and model it into a star schema to enable more advanced analysis and reporting.
-You’ll do that in the next section.
+Data exploration at the silver layer is useful for basic analysis, but you'll need to transform the data further and model it into a star schema to enable more advanced analysis and reporting.
+You'll do that in the next section.

 Transform data for gold layer
 You have successfully taken data from your bronze layer, transformed it, and loaded it into a silver Delta table.
-Now you’ll use a new notebook to transform the data further, model it into a star schema, and load it into gold Delta tables.
+Now you'll use a new notebook to transform the data further, model it into a star schema, and load it into gold Delta tables.

-You could have done all of this in a single notebook, but for this exercise you’re using separate notebooks to demonstrate the process of transforming data from bronze to silver and then from silver to gold.
+You could have done all of this in a single notebook, but for this exercise you're using separate notebooks to demonstrate the process of transforming data from bronze to silver and then from silver to gold.
 This can help with debugging, troubleshooting, and reuse.

 Return to the workspace home page and create a new notebook called Transform data for Gold.